Accelerating De Novo Genome Assembly via Quantum-Assisted Graph Optimization with Bitstring Recovery: Supplementary Methodology

 \subsubsection{\textbf{Adapter Trimming}}

-Following quality check, adapter sequences attached during library preparation must be removed.
-Adapters enable binding of reads to the sequencing flow cell but must be trimmed prior to assembly to prevent artificial overlaps or chimeric contigs.
+Following quality control, adapter sequences introduced during library preparation were removed.
+These adapters facilitate binding of reads to the sequencing flow cell but must be trimmed prior to assembly to avoid artificial overlaps and chimeric contigs.
+Several commonly used adapter sequences, listed in Supplementary Information (SI) Table~\ref{table:adapters}, were obtained from the FASTQC adapter reference list \cite{fastqc_adapter_list}.